AvisoNovate/rook/docs/index.rst

 Component is not a requirement.

-Rook generates a table route that can be used by the io.pedestal.http/create-server bootstrapping function.
+Rook generates a set of table routes that can then be used by the io.pedestal.http/create-server bootstrapping function.

 .. code-block:: clojure